xyleey/Notes-for-Media-Team/Notes for Win10_x64 V2.5.md

 ### kvm48
 [KVM48](https://github.com/SNH48Live/KVM48), the Koudai48 VOD Manager.
 It is capable of downloading all streaming VODs of a set of monitored members in a specified date range.
 It collaborates with aria2 and caterpillar

+Usage `kvm48 -h`

+On windows, you can find the path of `config.yml` printed in the output of `kvm48 -h`.

+Edit this configuration file first before you use it.

+- New process mode for url.m3u8 (20180605 update)
+  This update allows kvm48 to distinguish all `url.m3u8`.
+It picks them up and prints them into `m3u8.txt` as it consists to caterpillar's batch mode requirements.
+Then we run `caterpillar m3u8.txt` to download those VODs concurrently.

 <p align="center">
 ------------------------------------------------------------------ End ------------------------------------------------------------------